Madrone Cellars Winemaker Dinner: October 25, 2019

 Inspired by French Champagne, Bordeaux reds and the dry white wines of Alsace, Shaun and Amy Salamida are striving to bring a taste of Europe to the San Juan Islands.
 Their wines are made with minimal intervention, with a goal of revealing the grape, terroir and story behind each glass.
 Shaun has a keen interest in natural, unfiltered wines, with the goal of planting and farming an organic and bio-dynamic vineyard on San Juan Island.

-Guests joined us for a celebration of Savor the San Juan with this local winemaker.
-Chefs Ryan and Tim locally sourced an inspired five-course dinner using seasonal ingredients from local farms and those from the mainland.
+Chefs Ryan and Tim locally sourced an inspired five-course dinner using seasonal ingredients from local farms and the mainland.

 Madrone Cellars Wine Dinner 2019